-Rhode Island General Laws § 44-30-12
+R. I. Gen Laws § 44-30-12

-- (9) Modification for up to fifteen thousand dollars (\$15,000) of taxable retirement income from certain pension plans or annuities. - (i) For tax years beginning on or after January 1, 2017, a modification shall be allowed for up to fifteen thousand dollars (\$15,000) of taxable pension and/or annuity income that is included in federal adjusted gross income for the taxable year: - (A) For a person who has attained the age used for calculating full or unreduced social security retirement benefits who files a return as an unmarried individual, head of household, or married filing separate whose federal adjusted gross income for such taxable year is less than the amount used for the modification contained in \S 44-30-12(c)(8)(i)(A) an amount not to exceed \$15,000 of taxable pension and/or annuity income includable in federal adjusted gross income; or - (B) For a married individual filing jointly or individual filing qualifying widow(er) who has attained the age used for calculating full or unreduced social security retirement benefits whose joint federal adjusted gross income for such taxable year is less than the amount used for the modification contained in \S 44-30-12(c)(8)(i)(B) an amount not to exceed \$15,000 of taxable pension and/or annuity income includable in federal adjusted gross income. - (ii) Adjustment for inflation.
-The dollar amount contained by reference in §§ 44-30-12(c)(9)(i)(A) and 44-30-12(c)(9)(i)(B) shall be increased annually for tax years beginning on or after January 1, 2018 by an amount equal to: - (A) Such dollar amount contained by reference in §§ 44-30-12(c)(9)(i)(A) and 44-30-12(c)(9)(i)(B) adjusted for inflation using a base tax year of 2000, multiplied by; - (B) The cost-of-living adjustment with a base year of 2000. - (iii) For the purposes of this section, the cost-of-living adjustment for any calendar year is the percentage (if any) by which the consumer price index for the preceding calendar year exceeds the consumer price index for the base year.
+9) Modification of taxable retirement income from certain pension plans or annuities.

+(i) For tax years beginning on or after January 1, 2017, until the tax year beginning January 1, 2022, a modification shall be allowed for up to fifteen thousand dollars (\$15,000), and for tax years beginning on or after January 1, 2023, a modification shall be allowed for up to twenty thousand dollars (\$20,000), of taxable pension and/or annuity income that is included in federal adjusted gross income for the taxable year:

+(A) For a person who has attained the age used for calculating full or unreduced Social Security retirement benefits who files a return as an unmarried individual, head of household, or married filing separate whose federal adjusted gross income for such taxable year is less than the amount used for the modification contained in subsection (c)(8)(i)(A) of this section an amount not to exceed \$15,000 for tax years beginning on or after January 1, 2017, until the tax year beginning January 1, 2022, and an amount not to exceed twenty thousand dollars (\$20,000) for tax years beginning on or after January 1, 2023, of taxable pension and/or annuity income includible in federal adjusted gross income; or

+(B) For a married individual filing jointly or individual filing qualifying widow(er) who has attained the age used for calculating full or unreduced Social Security retirement benefits whose joint federal adjusted gross income for such taxable year is less than the amount used for the modification contained in subsection (c)(8)(i)(B) of this section an amount not to exceed \$15,000 for tax years beginning on or after January 1, 2017, until the tax year beginning January 1, 2022, and an amount not to exceed twenty thousand dollars (\$20,000) for tax years beginning on or after January 1, 2023, of taxable pension and/or annuity income includible in federal adjusted gross income.

+(ii) Adjustment for inflation.
+The dollar amount contained by reference in subsections (c)(9)(i)(A) and (c)(9)(i)(B) of this section shall be increased annually for tax years beginning on or after January 1, 2018, by an amount equal to:

+(A) Such dollar amount contained by reference in subsections (c)(9)(i)(A) and (c)(9)(i)(B) of this section adjusted for inflation using a base tax year of 2000, multiplied by;

+(B) The cost-of-living adjustment with a base year of 2000.

+(iii) For the purposes of this section, the cost-of-living adjustment for any calendar year is the percentage (if any) by which the consumer price index for the preceding calendar year exceeds the consumer price index for the base year.
 The consumer price index for any calendar year is the average of the consumer price index as of the close of the twelve-month (12) period ending on August 31, of such calendar year.